0xreza/firefly/README.md

 ```
 ---
-\* *Firefly* is a work under process, published under Gnu Public License v3.0.
+\* *Firefly* is a work in progress, published under Gnu Public License v3.0.
 Please feel free to use, contribute or sending me your valuable feedbacks. r68karimi [at] gmail [dot] com